Blog

 • Real-time analysis of student participation

-Integrated student devices: With the distribution of 300,000 additional devices from Plan DigEdu, students have access to tablets and laptops that integrate perfectly with the classroom ecosystem:
+With the distribution of 300,000 additional devices from the DigEdu Plan, students have access to tablets and laptops that integrate perfectly with the classroom ecosystem:

 • Real-time collaboration on projects